Quick start

 refract analyze "Earth"

-By default, this fetches up to 20 recent revisions of the Wikipedia page "Earth" and runs all available deterministic analyzers (section changes, citation changes, revert detection, template changes).
+By default, this fetches up to 20 recent revisions of the Wikipedia page "Earth" and runs the standard detailed-depth analyzers (section changes, citation changes, revert detection, template changes).
+Use --depth forensic for all 26 event types.
 Use --from and --to to scope to a specific revision range.

 Output is printed to stdout as structured JSON.
 Use --report to get a structured ObservationReport that groups events by claim with a lifecycle ledger.
 Use --similarity <n> to adjust the sentence matching threshold (default 0.8).